 Bills are submitted on a Form UB-04.
-Claims-related information can be found in Section 24.10 of this Chapter.
+Claims related information can be found in Section 24.10.

 Levels of Care

 Payment rates are determined for the following four categories of hospice care into which each day of care is classified: